 Findings of Fact

-Applicant admitted all the allegations in SOR.
+Applicant admitted some allegations in the SOR with explanations, and denied the remaining allegations.
 Her admissions are adopted as findings of fact.
 After a careful review of the pleadings and evidence, I make the following additional findings of fact.